The most award winning

 TRUSTED FOR FOUR DECADES.

 Synopsis: At this time, BNP seems to be a useful initial test that should not be repeated during short hospital stays.

 Source: Wu AHB, et al. Am J Cardiol.
 2004;93: 1562-1563.

-Since BNP is elevated in patients with congestive heart failure, serial testing may be useful for determining the response to therapy.
+Since b-type natriuretic peptide (BNP) is elevated in patients with congestive heart failure, serial testing may be useful for determining the response to therapy.
 In order to establish the usefulness of serial testing, knowledge of the assay variability is required.
 Thus, Wu and colleagues performed a retrospective study of laboratory records at 2 large metropolitan hospitals to determine the optimal frequency of BNP measurements for this purpose.
-The study population consisted of 2748 samples from 1926 patients admitted for heart failure, approximately one-third of whom had > 2 BNP measures done in the first week after hospitalization.
-Only patients with > 2 BNP measures at 22 days were included.
+The study population consisted of 2748 samples from 1926 patients admitted for heart failure, approximately one-third of whom had a greater than or equal to 2 BNP measures done in the first week after hospitalization.
+Only patients with a greater than or equal to 2 BNP measures at 22 days were included.
 Their previous studies, in normal subjects and stable heart failure subjects, suggested that a difference of 100% in BNP values was the biologic variation cut point.

 Comment by Michael H. Crawford, MD

-Dr. Crawford, Professor of Medicine, Associate Chief of Cardiology for Clinical Programs University of California San Francisco, is Editor of Clinical Cardiology Alert.
+Dr. Crawford is Professor of Medicine, Associate Chief of Cardiology for Clinical Programs University of California, San Francisco.